-In cases where a therapy or skilled nursing service is ordered for a limited amount of time, knowing what that timeline will be and making sure your home care provider can accommodate it is essential.
+In cases where a therapy or skilled nursing service is ordered for a limited amount of time, know the estimated timeline and double-check that your home care provider can accommodate it.

 If you are planning to use Medicare and/or Medicaid to pay for home care, the provider needs to be certified by Medicare or Medicaid.

 You want to make sure everyone who is coming into your family member’s home has been properly screened.
-Almost all home care providers do this as standard practice, but making sure you ask about about this with your selected provider will help facilitate peace of mind for you and your loved one.
+Almost all home care providers screen as standard practice but make sure you ask about this with your selected provider.
+It will help provide peace of mind for you and your loved one.

-Most business have reviews on the internet, and many display customer reviews on their websites.
+Most businesses have reviews on the internet and many display customer reviews on their websites.
 You may also want to ask around and see if other people in your community have heard favorable things or have had a good experience with your selected provider.

 Often, medical professionals have providers they have worked with in the past that they know are reliable.
 They may recommend a certain provider for your loved one for a variety of reasons, so ask them to elaborate on why, if you are given recommendations.

 Some services recommended by doctors or therapists can be performed by home care providers but are not covered by Medicare, Medicaid, or any other plan.
 The home care provider should present these costs to you before beginning services.

 Research care options that are nearby when thinking about the next step for your loved ones.